dgroomes/my-github-explorer/README.md

   "does real things" like make HTTP requests and handles a rich UI.
 Hopefully I'll get it.
 I'm expecting the Redux devtools will be particularly useful, but jury is out.
 * [ ] Consider enforcing `noImplicitAny`
+* [ ] Consider adding Prettier or something.
+I'm mostly annoyed with arbitrarily using double and single quotes and using and not using semicolons.
+* [x] DONE (fixed, but `useFetch` now doesn't make sense.
+How do people do this?
+Just ignore unmounts for the clean up function?)
+      Defect: validation fetch request is getting cancelled prematurely.
+My `useFetch` must be buggy.

 ## Finished Wish List Items